Python syntax highlighted Markdown doctest.

 - Python source code and expected terminal output.

-- The test cases are run later by calling pytest.
+- The test cases get run later by running pytest.

 - Get code coverage by running pytest with coverage.